Abhimanyu013/Lab-1_202001080/README.md

 4. Security
   a.
 The system should validate if the user is a member of the system or not.
 In case of a non member only browsing and searching of the book collection should be allowed.
+  b.
+The passwords should be encrypted and stored.

 5. Scalability
   a.
 The system should be able to handle a large number of data and it should be able to maintain a lossless database.